The-DFIR-Reference/MegaParser/README.md

 A forensic extraction tool for recovering MEGAsync exfiltration evidence from unallocated disk space.
 Processes X-Ways Forensics search hit exports and produces structured CSV output suitable for Excel workbook assembly and presentation to legal counsel.

 **Background:** This tool was developed during an active incident response engagement to recover MEGA transfer evidence in the absence of application logs.
-A full write-up of the methodology is available on [LinkedIn](https://www.linkedin.com/). <!-- update with your post URL -->
+A full write-up of the methodology is available on [LinkedIn](https://www.linkedin.com/pulse/when-log-gone-recovering-megasync-exfiltration-evidence-weston-watson-xxlfe).

 ---